 Mon 12 Apr 2010

 Oh, it has flaws.
-There’s dialogue that approaches MST3K territory–Jupiter’s cock!, scenery chewing over-acting and bloody special effects that are so stylized that they’ve become silly.
+There’s dialogue that goes over the top–Jupiter’s cock!–scenery chewing acting, and bloody special effects that are so stylized that they’ve become silly.
 Oh, look!
 Entrails again!

 I also have doubts of historical accuracy.